On the cover time of the emerging giant

 \subsection{Gaussian Free Field}

-\textbf{Definition 1.} For our purposes, given a graph $G=(V,E)$, a GFF is a {\red vector $(\eta_v,v\in V)$ where $\eta_v,v\in V$ is a set of normally distributed random variables with} \begin{enumerate}[(i)] \item $\E(\eta_v)=0$ for all $v\in V$. \item {\redd $\eta_{v_0}=0$ for some fixed vertex $v_0\in V$}. \item $\E((\eta_v-\eta_w)^2) =R_{\eff}(v,w)$ for all $v,w\in V$. \end{enumerate} Note that in particular, $\text{Var}(\eta_v) = \E (\eta_v^2) = R_{\eff}(v,v_0)$.
-(Here $R_{\eff}$ is the effective resistance between $v$ and $w$, {\redd when $G$ is treated as an electrical network where each edge is a resistor of resistance one.} See Doyle and Snell \cite{DS} or Lewin, Peres and Wilmer \cite{LPW} for nice discussions of this notion). {\red As its name suggests, $R_{\eff}$ is most naturally defined in terms of electrical networks.
-For us the following mathematical definition will suffice: for a graph $G=(V,E)$ and vertices $v,w\in V$, we use the {\em commute time identity} to define \beq{Reffdef}{ R_{\eff}(v,w)=\frac{\t(v,w)+\t(w,v)}{|E|}, } where $\t(v,w)$ is the expected time for a simple random walk starting at $v$ to reach $w$. } Note that, as suggested by the electrical analog, we have \beq{Reffdist}{ R_{\eff}(v,w)\leq \dist(v,w). } {\redd This is a simple consequence of Rayleigh's Monotonicity Law {\redy (delete all edges except for a shortest path from $v$ to $w$)}, see \cite{DS}.
+\textbf{Definition 1.} For our purposes, given a graph $G=(V,E)$, a GFF is a {\plum random} vector $(\eta_v,v\in V)$ whose joint distribution is Gaussian with \begin{enumerate}[(i)] \item $\E(\eta_v)=0$ for all $v\in V$. \item $\eta_{v_0}=0$ for some fixed vertex $v_0\in V$. \item $\E((\eta_v-\eta_w)^2) =R_{\eff}(v,w)$ for all $v,w\in V$. \end{enumerate} Note that in particular, $\text{Var}(\eta_v) = \E (\eta_v^2) = R_{\eff}(v,v_0)$.
+(Here $R_{\eff}$ is the effective resistance between $v$ and $w$, when $G$ is treated as an electrical network where each edge is a resistor of resistance one.
+See Doyle and Snell \cite{DS} or Lewin, Peres and Wilmer \cite{LPW} for nice discussions of this notion).
+As its name suggests, $R_{\eff}$ is most naturally defined in terms of electrical networks.
+For us the following mathematical definition will suffice: for a graph $G=(V,E)$ and vertices $v,w\in V$, we use the {\em commute time identity} to define \beq{Reffdef}{ R_{\eff}(v,w)=\frac{\t(v,w)+\t(w,v)}{2|E|}, } where $\t(v,w)$ is the expected time for a simple random walk starting at $v$ to reach $w$.

+Note that, as suggested by the electrical analog, we have \beq{Reffdist}{ R_{\eff}(v,w)\leq \dist(v,w). } This is a simple consequence of Rayleigh's Monotonicity Law (delete all edges except for a shortest path from $v$ to $w$), see \cite{DS}.

 In the continuous setting, the Gaussian free field generalizes Brownian motion (or the Brownian bridge) and can be seen as a model of a random surface.
 In the discrete setting, the Gaussian Free Field can be seen as generalizing Brownian motion on a line to an analog of Brownian motion on the topology of the graph.
 In particular, if $G$ is a path with $t$ edges, and the fixed vertex $v_0$ is an endpoint of the path, then the normals $\eta_v$ in the GFF for the path can be generated in terms of Brownian motion $W(t)$, by setting $\eta_v$ to be $W(\dist(v,v_0))$.